Astronomy -- Study and teaching

 Found in 4 Collections and/or Records:

-Overview Albert William Recht was an astronomer and educator at the University of Denver from 1932 to his death in 1962.
-The collection includes tapes of various lectures used on "public nights" at Chamberlin Observatory, newspapers clippings, bulletins of the Chamberlain Observatory, a copy of "A Space Trip for the Joneses," Chamberlin Observatory publications, photographs, notes for Recht's address to the National Amateur Astronomers Convention held in Denver (1959) and journal...
+Abstract Albert William Recht was an astronomer and educator at the University of Denver from 1932 to his death in 1962.
+The collection includes tapes of various lectures used on "public nights" at Chamberlin Observatory, newspapers clippings, bulletins of the Chamberlain Observatory, a copy of "A Space Trip for the Joneses," Chamberlin Observatory publications, photographs, notes for Recht's address to the National Amateur Astronomers Convention held in Denver (1959) and...